lsst-ts/ts_sal/doc/introductionDDS.rst

 definition Language".

-A System Dictionary describes the syntax and naming schemes used in the IDL (Legacy) or Avro (current), thus establishing system-wide consistency.
+A System Dictionary describes the syntax and naming schemes used in the IDL/Avro, thus establishing system-wide consistency.

 The required network bandwidth for each subsystem , and the accompanying EFD table sizes are described.